-This procedure documents the use of antivirus software to protect the Bradley University computers and network from damage due to virus infections.
+This procedure documents the use of anti-malware software to protect the Bradley University computers and network from damage due to virus infections.

 This procedure is in support of Malware Protection (5.06).

-Bradley maintains licensing for Symantec Endpoint software as its supported client antivirus application.
-Symantec Endpoint is automatically installed on personal computers and servers acquired through Campus Computer Sales for use on campus.
+Bradley maintains licensing for Microsoft System Center Endpoint Protection software as its supported client anti-malware application.
+Microsoft System Center Endpoint Protection is automatically installed on faculty computers and servers acquired through Campus Computer Sales for use on campus.

 Information Resources and Technology Responsibilities